bseverns/seedBox/docs/roadmaps/native_golden.md

 spot-check hashes before rewriting the manifest.

 Need to stage fixtures somewhere else while debugging?
 Pass `SEEDBOX_FIXTURE_ROOT=/tmp/seedbox-fixtures` when running the tests.
+Pair it with `SEEDBOX_PROJECT_ROOT=/wherever/you/cloned/seedBox` if you launched the binary from an odd working directory and want to skip the auto-discovery.
 The manifest continues to publish the canonical `build/fixtures/...` paths so reviewers and automation stay in sync, but the raw files can live wherever keeps your flow snappy.

 ## Roadmap to richer coverage